JeremyWelsh/CricketClicker/README.md

 # CricketClicker
-Cricket Clicker Wearable app for the Galaxy Watch 46mm to keep track of bowling loads when training.
+Cricket Clicker Wearable app for the Samsung Galaxy Watch 46mm to keep track of bowling loads when training.